Beyond Personal Loans and Credit Cards: Economics Explained

-Strictly speaking, economics refers to the study of people and businesses using financial resources.
+The concept of economics is complex, but generally it refers to the study of people and businesses using financial resources.

-Financial resources include time, talented people, property, assets, equipment, buildings and other tools.
+Financial resources include time, workers, property, assets, equipment, buildings and other tools.
 These resources may also include knowledgeable people who can effectively use the available products and services.
-All economic issues include the right amount of time spent at work, in school, for recreation and how many dollars to spend or save to produce additional goods and services.

-Economics and politics may blend together to influence the vote, level of taxes and the government’s role in stimulating the economy.
+Economics and politics together influence the level of taxes and the government’s role in stimulating the economy.

-The government does use economics to study labor, land, investments, money, income, and production, and taxes.
+The government uses economics to study labor, land, investments, money, income, production and taxes.
 Businesses hire economists, or people who measure well-being, and determine how it can increase over time.

 Economists help predict future trends to deter this from happening in the future.